 When to discount and when not to

 The real question is not whether discounts are good or bad.
-The real question is whether a discount changes the structure of the deal in your favor, or simply teaches the buyer to push harder.
+The real question is whether the discount changes the structure of the deal, or simply teaches the buyer to push harder.
+Before you reply, decide whether you are holding the price, trading for better terms, or reshaping the scope.

 Core takeaways